SimplyCEO/wofi/README.md

 Void Linux also has a package

-Feodra has an official package https://src.fedoraproject.org/rpms/wofi as well as one in COPR https://copr.fedorainfracloud.org/coprs/wef/wofi/
+Fedora has an official package https://src.fedoraproject.org/rpms/wofi as well as one in COPR https://copr.fedorainfracloud.org/coprs/wef/wofi/

 FreeBSD has an official package https://www.freebsd.org/cgi/ports.cgi?query=wofi&stype=all&sektion=x11
 ## Documentation